altormon/ASAP/README.md

 Usage
 1. Inside the ASAP folder, place all the images you want to analyze inside the Input folder.
-2. Run the inference script (F6) using the pre-trained model (stomata_model.pt is already included):
+2. Run (in "Anaconda Prompt") the inference script (F6) using the pre-trained model (stomata_model.pt is already included):

 cd %USERPROFILE%\Documents\ASAP